kashi618/Atlas-of-Thoughts/3. General/Notes/SAP STAR Program Interview.md

 - Talked to the doctors and nurses there,
 - And then specialized consultants such as the cardiologist

-And there has been one common problem that has always come up
+And there has always been a few problems that have come up

 {**Silo-ed and fragmented patient information**}